Estimated reading time: 4 minutes

-The Anzac peaches (one of the first to flower at our place) have set a good crop as usual.
-If you have this – or any other early season varieties – it’s time to start thinning.
+The Anzac peaches are one of the first to flower at our place, and nearly always set a good crop.
+If you have this (or any other early-season varieties) it may even be time to start thinking about fruit thinning.

 As well as peaches, you’ll also be thinning apricots soon (if you haven’t already started).
 While you’re doing so, it’s a good time to look out for signs of blossom blight in your tree.

-What should I do next to look after my peaches?
+What should you do next to look after your peaches?

-If you notice any of these diseased flowers on your apricot or peach tree (and you also have healthy fruit) then knock or prune any diseased flowers and shoots off.
+If you notice any of these diseased flowers on your apricot or peach tree (and you also have healthy fruit) then knock off or prune away any diseased flowers or shoots.
 This is for two reasons:

 The other disease to check for is leaf curl, which is usually fairly obvious, the red leaves are a dead giveaway.

 Luckily, only peaches and nectarines are affected by this disease.
-However if you’ve had a really bad case, it can also affect the fruit.
+However if your tree has a really bad case, it can also affect the fruit.
 This is another thing to look out for while you’re thinning, because you may as well pull the infected fruit off.

 It’s not uncommon to end up with one of these infections despite having sprayed, which is super annoying.

-There’s a few potential reasons for this.
+There are a few potential reasons for this.
 The first is that you may not have the right spray equipment for the size of the job you need to do.
-You can review the various options in this short course.
+It’s important to choose the right option to match your garden.
 If you’ve gone to the trouble and effort of spraying, it makes sense to be sure it’s going to work!